 We’ve all seen live footage of people on the streets in the US.
 We’ve seen them protesting in solidarity against police brutality.
 The Black Lives Matter Movement is all over the news.
 Americans are outrightly asking for Police Reform.
 People witnessed scary-looking Policemen fighting back in full riot gear.
 The President of the US as commander in chief called in the National Guard at Minneapolis to quell the rioting.
 But while thousands of people protest against police misconduct in the US, similar issues barely create a ripple in India.

 This happens because Indians tend to agree with the police and their initiatives.
 People often consider pursuing grievances against the police as futile.
 Many are still unaware and unclear on their constitutional rights.
 A clear violation of the constitutional rights of the father-son duo is proof of this.
-Unfortunately, police misconduct and institutionalized brutality has become a way of life in India.
-But with the rise in the number of deaths in Police Custody is a wakeup call for all Indians.
+Unfortunately, police misconduct and institutionalized brutality have become a way of life in India.
+But with the rise in the number of deaths in Police Custody is a wake-up call for all Indians.

 Police Brutality Cases in India

 22 June 2020- Custodial death of Father and Son in Tamil Nadu